TACOMA PERSONAL INJURY LAWYERS

-Washington Statute of Limitations for Personal Injury Claims
+Statute of Limitations for Personal Injury Claims in Washington

 When you need to file a personal injury claim, you need to pay attention to Washington’s three-year statute of limitations.
 If that statute of limitations expires, then you claim will essentially be defeated before it can start, no matter how convincing your evidence and argument.
 You will technically still have the chance to file a claim when the three-year statute of limitations ends, but the defendant can ask the court to dismiss it without any further review, and the court will likely do just that.

 The statute of limitations usually begins on the day of your accident.
 However, it is possible that the statute of limitations can start on a later date if your injuries or illness were not immediately recognizable.
 For example, if taking a defective drug for years causes you to develop cancer, then the statute of limitations could begin when you are diagnosed with cancer or when the link between the drug and your cancer was established, not when you first started taking the prescription.